 Year in Review: 2018

 I started a series called Products I Finished in February to hold myself accountable for all my beauty purchases.
 I’m going to reveal if my makeup minimalism was a success at my one year anniversary.
 In May 2018, I also mentioned Why I Stopped Wearing Foundation and the responses were kind.
 My next adventure in beauty was when I got highlights in December.
-The small change made me question why I feared to colour my hair all along.
+The small change made me question why I feared colouring my hair all along.

 I decided that I shouldn’t judge myself for having a genuine interest in pop culture.
-Which made me take advantage of entertainment podcasts, reality television, and film.
+Which made me take advantage of entertainment podcasts, reality television, and films.
 I love the Who Weekly podcast, The Real Housewives franchise, A Star is Born, and my People Celebrity Puzzler.